7 Spiritual Books About Angels

 7. Angel Numbers: The Message and Meaning Behind 11:11 and Other Number Sequences

 Angel Numbers is about angels and numerology, explaining the angel’s message through matching or repeated numbers.
 If you look at the digital clock, it’s a little bit more unique.
 Your thoughts and intentions are magnified at this time.
 Focus on what you love, not what you fear.
-If you look at Doreen Virtue’s version, the number brings you an urgent message that your thoughts are manifesting instantly.
+If you look at Doreen Virtue’s version, the number brings an urgent message that your thoughts are manifesting instantly.
 So keep your mindset focused on your desires and give any fearful thoughts to Heaven for transmutation.

 Angel Numbers